FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

 #.
 VPP PERFORMANCE TESTS

-   - **Service density 2n-skx tests**: Added higher density tests with dtc=0.5 (2 NF each with 1 DT per physical core) with VPP as a VNF payload.
+   - **Service density 2n-skx tests**: Added higher NF density tests with two NFs' data-plane threads sharing a physical core.
+VPP IPv4 routing is now used as a VNF payload similar to CNF tests.

-   - **Experimental Soak Tests**: Added performamce soak tests framework code for extended time duration tests and throughput discovery at given PLR and at give total test time e.g. minutes, hours, days, weeks, months, years.
-See updated :ref:`test_methodology` section for more details.
+   - **Soak Tests**: Optimized performamce soak tests framework code for extended time duration tests and throughput discovery at given PLR and at give total test time e.g. minutes, hours, days, weeks.
+See updated
+     :ref:`test_methodology` section for more details.

 #.
 TEST FRAMEWORK

-   - **Qemu code refactor**: Complete code refactor of the key components QemuUtil.py and QemuManager.py (L1 and L2 KW counterparts).
-Added implementation of kernel-image-kvm based VM alongisde the previously used NestedVM images.
+   - **Qemu code refactor**: Complete code refactor of the key components of QemuUtil.py and QemuManager.py (L1 and L2 KW counterparts).
+Added implementation of kernel-image-kvm based VM replacing the previously used NestedVM images.
 Added ability to run VPP as a payload in VNF.

-   - **CSIT PAPI Support**: Continue converting existing VAT L1 keywords to PAPI L1 KWs in CSIT using VPP Python bindings.
-Required for migrating away from VAT.
+   - **CSIT PAPI Support**: Continued conversion of CSIT VAT L1 keywords to PAPI L1 KWs in CSIT using VPP Python bindings.
 Redesign of key components of PAPI Executor and PAPI history.

    - **General Code Housekeeping**: Ongoing RF keywords optimizations, removal of redundant RF keywords.

-   - **Test suite generator**: Extend the test suite generator for ability to generate NIC permutation and search algorithm permutations from base suites.
+   - **Test suite generator**: Added capability to generate suites for different NIC models as well as throughput search algorithm types.
+Uses base tests suites as source.

    - **TOX verification**: Added verifications for test suite generator.